Skip to main content

 Understanding Wrongful Death Claims in Boulder

 A wrongful death occurs when a person dies as a result of another party's negligence, recklessness, or intentional misconduct.
 Under Colorado Revised Statutes § 13-21-201, certain family members have the legal right to file a wrongful death lawsuit to recover damages for their losses.
-Whether the death occurred on Boulder's busy US-36, in the University of Colorado campus area, or on Boulder County's mountain roads, the same Colorado wrongful death laws apply.
+Colorado law establishes a specific order for filing: spouses may file during the first year following death, followed by children, and then parents.
+Recoverable damages may include both economic losses and non-economic damages, with non-economic damages currently capped at $2,125,000 under C.R.S. § 13-21-203.
+It's important to note that wrongful death claims are subject to a two-year statute of limitations from the date of death.
+Whether the death occurred on Boulder's busy US-36, in the University of Colorado campus area, or on Boulder County's mountain roads—including incidents involving medical errors—the same Colorado wrongful death laws apply throughout the jurisdiction.

 Who Can File a Wrongful Death Lawsuit in Boulder?